officialfm/valid8ors/README.md

 Add the following to one of your models:

-    validates :password, password_format: true
+    validates :password, password_strength: true

-You can also modify the default message ("is not strong enough") if validation fails:

-    validates :password, password_format: { message: "isn't secure" }

 ### I18n

-If you use I18n, the default key to translate is :insecure.
+The default key to translate is :insecure.
 So if you add to your User model:

-    validates :password, password_format: true
+    validates :password, password_strength: true

 You can translate (or overload) the default message via for e.g. (in english): "en.activerecord.errors.models.user.attributes.password.insecure"

 ### Tests

     cd test
-    ruby password_format_test.rb
+    ruby password_strength_test.rb

 ## Compatibility